By: Carmen Willings

 There are language problems that are common among children with visual impairments.
 They are verbalism, echolalia, difficulty with pronouns and frequent questioning.

-It is common for a student to talk about people, objects, and events without having the understanding of the concepts.
+It is common for a student to talk about people, objects, and events without having an understanding of the concepts.
 This is because they haven't had the experiences related to the topic, but have heard others talk about the said topic.
-Having a vocabulary or language without the understanding is called verbalism.
+Having a vocabulary or language without understanding is called verbalism.
 It is the ability to talk about a subject without the concepts or understanding related to it.

 If the student isn't provided with many hands-on experiences, the student will have difficulty understanding concepts and will not have a foundation to build upon.
 As stated in Guiding Principles, provide the student with many hands-on and concrete experiences with real objects.